adamkingsbury/frappe-dev-notes/dashboards/README.md

 The get_data() function must return an object defining what deashboard elements you wish to display and the options you wish to use for the content.
 The following are the available fields:

-### For Heatmaps
+# For Heatmaps

 * __heatmap__: boolean indicating if a heatmap should be displayed
 * __heatmap_message__: A text string shown underneath the heatmap visualisation
-* __method__: the dot notation function call to a whitelisted server side (python) function.
-If you do not provide this, the dashboard will default to the functionality provided by *frappe.desk.notifiactions.get_open_count* If you are not also using transactions views in the dashboard, then the function will simply look in *[Doctype Name].py* for a function called "*get_timeline_data*".
+* __method__: Optional.
+You will almost certainly not need to use this.
+The dot notation function call to a whitelisted server side (python) function.
+If you do not provide this, the dashboard will default to the functionality provided by *frappe.desk.notifiactions.get_open_count* The function will simply look in *[Doctype Name].py* for a function called "*get_timeline_data*".

 **Warning**: If you are using both transactions and heatmaps on the dashboard, then be aware that the method you use must handle both the counting of transactions that will be applied as badges AND also provide the heatmap dataset - particularly important if you are overriding the default method.